- ISLAND STRONG - VETERAN

 Your help is critical!
 Sign up to knock doors, make calls, and share our message.

-This photo captures a defining moment at The Citadel, where Carlton delivered a stirring 30-minute speech outlining his vision as your next representative and his hopes for the future of South Carolina.
+This photo captures a defining moment at The Citadel, where Carlton delivered a stirring 60-minute speech outlining his vision as your next representative and his hopes for the future of South Carolina.
 His words resonated deeply, inspiring these cadets to rally behind his campaign for the South Carolina State House.
-Beside the podium stands his father, a proud member of The Citadel’s Class of 1969, sharing in this meaningful occasion.

 Both Carlton and Chairman Bannister know what it takes to win — they each started by selling Cutco Cutlery, proving their determination, grit, and results-driven mindset.